btp-automation-scenarios/curated-tools/website/docs/tfautomv.md

 ## Solution

-**`tfautomv`** is a refactoing helper for Terraform code.
+**`tfautomv`** is a refactoring helper for Terraform code.
 It supports you when refactoring your code base by inspecting the output of the `terraform plan`.
 It detects creation/deletion pairs that appear upon refactoring and generates the corresponding `moved` block to trigger the address changes in the state file.

 ## License